 Sous Vide Immersion Circulator

 In the seminar, I used a Sansaire cooker, which has been on the market for some time.
 It benefits from simplicity and an 1100W heating element, but lacks some of the advanced features of newer models that are often available at a lower price.
-You can get them very inexpensively refurbished, but the $189.00 price tag new is a bit much.
+You can get them very inexpensively refurbished, but the Check on Amazon price tag new is a bit much.

 Here are a few others that are good buys: